jser/realtime.jser.info/_posts/2013-03-30-whats-the-point-of-promises.md

 ---
-title: What's The Point Of Promises?
+title: 'What&#039;s The Point Of Promises?'
 author: azu
 layout: post
 itemUrl: >-